gargum/ESP-BLE-HID/README.md

 - [ ] Matrix support - Developing the system for defining key matrices and encoder pins
 - [ ] Keymap support - Developing the system to create keymaps corresponding to a user-defined matrix
 - [ ] Split communication - Figuring out BLE mesh wireless support for the full 32,767 board maximum
-- [ ] Documentation - Writing the docs for ESP-BLE-HID
+- [ ] Documentation - Writing the docs for SQUIDHID
 - [ ] Migrating from Arduino IDE/PlatformIO to Standalone - I enjoy making life harder for myself unneccesarily
 - [ ] nRF support - Developing an actually easy/user-friendly system for flashing Nordic chips with my firmware
 - [ ] PS/2 support - Developing the system for PS/2 to BLE so people can use older hardware wirelessly